24 Mar 9. Visual Strategy of Brand You

 Then we focus on a strategy of what would be visually appealing to your market positioning.
 So, we can take a light blue, a dark blue and a gold as being the core branding colours.
 If a business is in an embryonic industry that is fighting for credibility, then we’d probably tone down the gold.
 At the same time dial up the reliability of the darker blue.
 Lastly, increase feelings of possibility that comes with a lighter blue.

 So, this is a brief insight in the world of how colour psychology strategy attracts the customers you most want to work with.
-Just one aspect of the visual strategy of purpose brand.
+Just one aspect of the visual strategy Brand You

 – Nick Horton, The Fourth Space founder